dev-cycles/contextive/docs/adr/0001-general-architecture.md

 * Developers work across a number of IDEs (e.g. Visual Studio 2019/2022, Visual Studio Code, IntelliJ, Eclipse, NetBeans, vim, emacs, etc.)
 * The various IDEs have a range of extension development languages/frameworks
-* Contextly is going to have a small development team, so we will prioritize reuse of components over independent ownership to start with.
+* Contextive is going to have a small development team, so we will prioritize reuse of components over independent ownership to start with.

 ## Considered Options